AlgebraicGeometricModeling/AlgebraicSolvers.jl/docs/mrkd/index.md

 It proceeds as follows:

  - Compute a Truncated Normal Form (using either resultant constructions or Groebner basis computation)
- - Compute operators of multiplication by the variables in a basis
+ - Compute operators of multiplication by the variables in a basis of the quotient algebra.
- - Compute a Joint triangularization of the multplication matrices to obtain the (complex) solutions, with their multiplicity.
+ - Compute a joint triangularization of the multplication matrices to obtain the (complex) solutions, with their multiplicity.

 ```@contents